and Model Prototying.

 During the RAMP, the participants submit predictive solutions (code).
 The models are trained on our back-end.
 The scores are displayed on a leaderboard.
 In the open phase, all participants have access to all code, and they are encouraged to look at and to reuse each other's solutions.
 This accelerates the development process since good ideas spread fast.

-Each RAMP attracts about 30-50 participants, coming from different backgrounds and carreer stages who usually meet for the first time.
+RAMPs attract participants coming from different backgrounds and carreer stages who usually meet for the first time.
 They develop a working relationship in a relaxed environment, and sometimes keep working together after the event.

 RAMPs are organized by the Paris Saclay Center for Data Science: A multi-disciplinary initiative to define, structure, and manage the data science ecosystem at the University Paris-Saclay.